jojomi/docker-caddy/README.md

 Docker container for serving content using [caddy](https://caddyserver.com).

+**Please make sure your usage of caddy is in accordance to their license.**

 This docker image contains caddy webserver.
 This software's license can be found [here](https://github.com/mholt/caddy/blob/master/LICENSE.txt).

 ## Building The Image Yourself (optional)